fortuneCook1e/RAG-Chatbot/README.md

 ## 📦 Installation

-1. Create and activate your virtual environment
+### 1. Create and activate your virtual environment
-	# For Conda
+	## For Conda:
 	conda create -n myenv python=3.10
 	conda activate myenv

-2. Run the following command to install all libraries listed in requirements.txt pip install -r requirements.txt
+### 2. Run the following command to install all libraries listed in requirements.txt
+	pip install -r requirements.txt

-3. Navigate to the app directory and run the following to start the server: uvicorn src.main:app
+### 3. Navigate to the app directory and run the following to start the server:
+	uvicorn src.main:app

-4. The server is now started and user can send API request to it.
+### 4. The server is now started and user can send API request to it.